Court of Appeals of the Philippines

-The Court of Appeals (Hukuman ng Apelasyon; previously Hukuman ng Paghahabol) is an appellate collegiate court in the Philippines.
+The Court of Appeals (Hukuman ng Pag-aapela or Hukuman ng Apelasyon; previously Hukuman ng Paghahabol) is an appellate collegiate court in the Philippines.
 The Court of Appeals consists of one presiding justice and sixty-eight associate justices.
 Pursuant to the Constitution, the Court of Appeals "reviews not only the decisions and orders of the Regional Trial Courts awards, judgments, final orders or resolutions of, or authorized by administrative agencies exercising quasi-judicial functions mentioned in Rule 43 of the 1997 Rules of Civil Procedure, plus the National Amnesty Commission (Pres.
 Proclamation No. 347 of 1994) and the Office of the Ombudsman".
 Under Republic Act No. 9282, which elevated the Court of Tax Appeals to the same level of the Court of Appeals, en banc decisions of the Court of Tax Appeals are subject to review by the Supreme Court instead of the Court of Appeals (as opposed to what is currently provided in Section 1, Rule 43 of the Rules of Court).
 Added to the formidable list are the decisions and resolutions of the National Labor Relations Commission which are now initially reviewable by the Court of Appeals, instead of a direct recourse to the Supreme Court, via petition for certiorari under Rule 65.

 The Court of Appeals buildings is at Maria Orosa Street in Ermita, Manila, on the grounds of what used to be part of the University of the Philippines Manila campus.